pastly/blog3/content/posts/tor-is-not-just-for-anonymity.md

 ## Tor benefits that I'd consider anonymity

-- 5/6ths of the path between the user and the server do not know the user.
+- 5/6ths of the path between the user and the server does not know the user.
 I do not just mean the relays, but also the connections between them.

-- Similarly, 5/6ths don't know the destination.
+- Similarly, 5/6ths doesn't know the destination.
+Well actually ...

+   - The onion service's guard can tell based on traffic patterns that it is a guard for an onion service.
+Yet while the onion service's guard knows its IP address, the guard doesn't know *which* onion service it is acting as a guard for.
+This means no one knows the destination onion address.
+Nice!
+Well actually ...

+   - If the guard *already knows* the onion address (say it's a popular publicly known address), it can perform a timing attack to confirm that it is the guard for the onion service.
+And now we're back to 5/6ths of the path doesn't known the destination.

 - 100% of the path doesn't know both.